aquamorta/kkengraver/README.md

 Note: the scaling with `-S` happens *before* tranforming.
 So in the above example 25mm is the maximal length of the text image and 10mm its maximal height.

+#### Contrast & Brightness

+You can specify contrast and brightness adjustments for an image between -10 and 10.
+Positive values increase contrast/brightness.
+Negative values decreases them.

+Note: these values only makes sense if the original image is of a multicolor or grayscale type.
+If you use a black/white image they are useless.

+Finally the image always gets converted to a black/white image by dithering, because the engraver can not handle grayscale values.

 #### Dry run